The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 Junction of United States Route 340 and County Road 27 near Harpers Ferry, West Virginia

 The Allstadt House and Ordinary was built around 1790 and was later sold to the family of Jacob Allstadt.
-The house remained in the family until John Thomas Allstadt’s death in 1923 who was the last survivor of John Brown’s Raid.
+The house remained in the family until John Thomas Allstadt died in 1923.
+He was the last survivor of John Brown’s Raid.

-The site played an important role in the 1862 Battle of Harpers Ferry.
+This site had a significant role in the 1862 Battle of Harpers Ferry.

 Accommodations Near Harpers Ferry

-If you need a place to stay during your visit, The Bavarian Inn Resort is located less than 25 minutes from Harpers Ferry in the quaint town of Shepherdstown.
+If you need a place to stay during your visit, the Bavarian Inn Resort is less than 25 minutes from Harpers Ferry in the quaint town of Shepherdstown.

 Scenic Views from the Bavarian Inn Resort and Brewing Company